Evan Dara

 In 1995, his first novel, The Lost Scrapbook, won the 12th Annual FC2 Illinois State University National Fiction Competition judged by William T. Vollmann.
 Dara's second novel, The Easy Chain, was published by Aurora Publishers in 2008.
 A third novel, Flee, was published by Aurora in 2013.
 His fourth novel, Permanent Earthquake, was published by Aurora in June 2021.

 On July 26, 2018, Dara released his first play, titled Provisional Biography of Mose Eakins.
 The play was only offered in eBook form (ePub, Mobi, and PDF), and the publisher had originally stipulated that readers should download it for free and only make a donation after they finish it (the copy is no longer available for download on Aurora Publishers' website).

 In 2020, the critic Daniel Green published the first comprehensive look at Dara's novels, called "Giving Voice: On the Work of Evan Dara."
-Green writes that: In the summer of 2021, Dara published his first novel since Flee, called Permanent Earthquake.
-The novel follows the experience of a young man living on an unnamed island in the Caribbean which has been undergoing a non-stop earthquake for the past few months.
-In describing the book, n+1 noted:Written in urgent, teetering prose that never once loses its grip on place or reality—however tenuous that reality might be—Permanent Earthquake is a novel that feels at once timeless and eerily well suited to our ongoing moment of permanent instability.In an interview for The Booker Prize, Richard Powers noted some of the writers to whom he was indebted for his 2021 novel, Bewilderment.
-The book has its roots in two different worlds.
-It is, in part, a novel about the anxiety of family life on a damaged planet, and for that, I’m indebted to writers as varied as Margaret Atwood, Barbara Kingsolver, Evan Dara, Don Delillo, and Lauren Groff.
+Green writes that: "In the audacity of [their] invention...Dara’s novels are arguably the most radically disruptive books in American fiction since, say, Gilbert Sorrentino in a work like Mulligan Stew (1979)."